o3de/o3de.org/content/docs/userguide/network-providing-custom-interpolation-logic.md

+description: ' Provide your own interpolation logic for the Transform component in &ALYlong;. '
+slug: network-providing-custom-interpolation-logic
+title: Providing Your Own Interpolation Logic for the Transform Component
+---
 # Providing Your Own Interpolation Logic for the Transform Component<a name="network-providing-custom-interpolation-logic"></a>

 You can add your own interpolation logic for the Transform component by using a common framework available in C\+\+\.
 This topic shows you how to use C\+\+, serialization, and the Lumberyard Editor UI to write your own interpolation mode\.